espsrc/reproducibility-course/session1/T1.5/README.md

 ![SignUp](media/practice1.1.pre.png)
 :three: Then select your GitHub `email`,  `password` and the `username`.
 ![SignUp](media/practice1.2.pre.png)
-:four: Verify you account by solving a "Puzzle".
+:four: Verify you account by solving a `"Puzzle"`.
 ![SignUp](media/practice1.3.pre.png)
 :five: That's all.
 You have your new GitHub account.
 :six: :rocket: You can now continue with the course.